cartant/rxjs-marbles/README.md

 }));
 ```

+### Changing the number of frames per character

+The RxJS `TestScheduler` defaults to 10 frames per character with a maximum number of 750 frames for each test.

+If the default is not suitable for your test, you can change it by calling the context's `reframe` method and specifying the number of frames per character and the (optional) maximum number of frames.
+The `reframe` method must be called before any of the `cold`, `flush`, `hot` or `time` methods are called.

+The [examples](./examples) include tests that use `reframe`.

 ### Alternate assertion methods

 If the BDD syntax is something you really don't like, there are some alternative methods on the `Context` that are more terse: